LET SLEEPING CORPSES LIE (1974)

 (Remember, clicking the highlighted links brings you to other reviews and articles here at The Movie Madhouse!)

 Italian horror is also known as The Living Dead At Manchester Morgue and takes place in England where an experimental machine to rid farms of parasites is also raising the dead with it’s low-level radiation.
 The film focuses on an antiques dealer traveling through the area on business (Ray Lovelock) and a young women (Cristina Galbó) as they encounter the flesh eating corpses and try to convince local police the recent dead are rising from their graves.
 No one believes them and as the machine increases it’s range, more corpses begin to return to life…in search of food!

 I like this movie.
-It’s not great but, has a lot of atmosphere and does get a jump on the zombie/gore trend a good few years before Romero and Fulci set it in motion.
+It’s not great, but has a lot of atmosphere and does get a jump on the zombie/gore trend a good few years before Romero and Fulci set it in motion with their Dawn of the Dead and Zombie respectively.
 The acting is pretty bad, as is a lot of the dialogue and it is a bit slow to get started.
 Once it does, it’s a creepy and blood-spattered zombie flick that does deliver the goods in it’s second half.
 Worth a look if you haven’t seen it and love everything zombie.